2022–23 Kansas Jayhawks women's basketball team

 The 2022–23 Kansas Jayhawks women's basketball team represented the University of Kansas in the 2022–23 NCAA Division I women's basketball season.
-The Jayhawks are led by eighth-year head coach Brandon Schneider.
+The Jayhawks were led by eighth-year head coach Brandon Schneider.
 They played their home games at Allen Fieldhouse in Lawrence, Kansas as members of the Big 12 Conference.
+Kansas finished the season 25–11 and was not selected for the NCAA tournament.
+They were, however, selected for the Women's NIT, which they won for the first time in program history.

 Previous season

-The Jayhawks finished the season 21–10, 11–7 in Big 12 play to finish in a tie for fifth place.
-As the fifth seed in the Big 12 Tournament, they lost to Oklahoma in the quaterfinals.
+The Jayhawks finished the season 21–10, 11–7 in Big 12 play, to finish in a tie for fifth place.
+As the fifth seed in the Big 12 tournament, they lost to Oklahoma in the quarterfinals.
 They received an at-large bid to the 2022 NCAA tournament, which was their first since 2013, where they defeated Georgia Tech before losing in the second round to Stanford.